Updated 17 March 2025

 As you can see, there is a lot of information that I need to check before I can safely call a book “finished”.

-My job is to take all that information and present it in such a way that a reader keeps turning the pages, eager to find out if Kay Hunter can catch the killer.
+My job is to take all that information and present it in such a way that a reader keeps turning the pages, eager to find out if my detectives can catch the killer.

 My goal, at the end of the day, is to write an entertaining crime thriller that a police officer could read without throwing the book across the room in disgust because I’ve messed it up procedurally.

-I’ve kept from including people’s names here for the sake of their privacy, but I would like to acknowledge the massive contribution these experts make to my research, and to my continuing education.
+I’ve kept from including some people’s names here out of respect for their privacy, but I would like to acknowledge the massive contribution these experts make to my research, and to my continuing education.